 58 Pages Posted: 30 Aug 2017 Last revised: 22 Feb 2018

-Date Written: June 30, 2017
+Date Written: 2017

-Understanding litigation rulemaking deepens our understanding of the Federal Rules, their limits, and the range of amendments thereto.
-A closer look at litigation rulemaking also illuminates the increasing complexity of the relationship between agencies and courts today.
-This undocumented pathway for procedural reform complements the formal Rules Enabling Act process led by the federal courts’ formal Rules Committee.
-Moreover, through these actions, administrative agencies are imposing additional constraints on judicial action, one that has yet to be understood or examined.
-When courts respond, typically by exercising judicial review, a novel institutional dialectic arises, involving agencies and courts jointly crafting the federal procedural regime.
-Of note, agencies effectively amending the Federal Rules that govern federal litigation are also shaping the substantive law that emerges.
+Understanding litigation rulemaking deepens our awareness of how the Federal Rules are shaped and put into practice in the federal courts.
+A closer look at litigation rulemaking also illuminates the increasing complexity of the relationship between agencies and courts.
+This undocumented pathway for procedural reform complements the formal Rules Enabling Act process led by the federal courts’ Rules Committee.
+Agencies acting as litigation rulemakers are also imposing additional constraints on the federal courts.
+When courts respond to these agency actions, typically through judicial review, a novel institutional dialectic arises.
+Moreover, by effectively amending the procedural regime that governs federal litigation, agencies are shaping substantive law.

 Suggested Citation: Suggested Citation